-Explore the LTW database of 350+ projects.
+Explore the curated LTW database of 350+ projects.
 Entries from the 2020 contest will be added to this database this fall.

 Tips on using the database: If viewing this on a computer, all projects are listed in the left column.
 Click on a project name and its longer profile will appear in the right column.
 If viewing on mobile, clicking on a project name will load the full listing on your screen.

-You can filter your results by selecting a tag or multiple tags in the category drop down menu and clicking on search.
+You can filter your results by selecting a tag or multiple tags in the categories drop down menu and clicking on search.
 If you want to change, broaden or narrow the results, make sure to uncheck categories for subsequent searches.

 To see previous Local that Works contest winners, finalists and semi-finalists, click on green, purple or orange tags and our judges’ favorite projects will show up in the left column.

 70 results found.

 VPM’s Instagram is a social media strategy that provides a platform to highlight Virginians who educate, entertain and inspire.
 This strategy has manifest itself through quality and expressive portrait photography, intimate first-person story telling and remarkable community building.
 VPM’s Instagram gained over 4,000 followers since taking on this strategy, increased our engagement and built new collaborations with local organizations.